ucdavis-bioinformatics-training/2020-Genome_Assembly_Workshop/ONT_Assembly/nanopore.md

     sbatch -J nnp.${USER} run_nanoplot.slurm BQC

 After the job has been executed successfully, you should have a file named "BQCNanoPlot-report.html" in your 01-Nanoplot directory.
-It should look similar to the one I have generated [NPBlink](BQCNanoPlot-report.html).
+It should look similar to the [report](BQCNanoPlot-report.html) I have generated.
 This report shows a few main quality metrics of our raw sequencing data, such as the mean read length, the median read length, the total bases yield.

 ---

 **3\.** Once we know the quality of our sequencing data and know that we have sufficient data for assembly, we are going to apply some quality control: to remove any adpters from the reads.
-For Nanopore data, we use porechop ([link to github porechop](https://github.com/rrwick/Porechop)).
+For Nanopore data, we use [porechop](https://github.com/rrwick/Porechop).
 Porechop removes sequencing adapters.
 If the adapter sequences are found in the middle of a read, indicating a chimera, the read is split.
-If one wants to use Nanopolish ([link to nanopolish github](https://github.com/jts/nanopolish)) to do polish later on, then the option "--discard_middle" should be used.
+If one wants to use [Nanopolish](https://github.com/jts/nanopolish) to do the polish later on, then the option "--discard_middle" should be used.
 In today's exercise, we do not use this option.
-We are going to use [run_porechop.slurm](https://raw.githubusercontent.com/ucdavis-bioinformatics-training/2020-Genome_Assembly_Workshop/master/software_scripts/scripts/ONT/run_porechop.slurm) script to carry out this step.
+We are going to use [run_porechop.slurm](https://raw.githubusercontent.com/ucdavis-bioinformatics-training/2020-Genome_Assembly_Workshop/master/scripts/ONT/run_porechop.slurm) script to carry out this step.

     cp /share/workshop/genome_assembly/jli/Nanopore/scripts/run_porechop.slurm .
     sbatch -J pcp.${USER} run_porechop.slurm

-After qc, one might want to run NanoPlot again (use [run_nanoplot_qc.slurm](https://raw.githubusercontent.com/ucdavis-bioinformatics-training/2020-Genome_Assembly_Workshop/master/software_scripts/scripts/ONT/run_nanoplot_qc.slurm)) to check how the quality of the data has changed.
+After qc, one might want to run NanoPlot again (use [run_nanoplot_qc.slurm](https://raw.githubusercontent.com/ucdavis-bioinformatics-training/2020-Genome_Assembly_Workshop/master/scripts/ONT/run_nanoplot_qc.slurm)) to check how the quality of the data has changed.

     cp /share/workshop/genome_assembly/jli/Nanopore/scripts/run_nanoplot_qc.slurm .
     sbatch -J anp.${USER} run_nanoplot_qc.slurm AQC

 After the job has been executed successfully, you should have a file named "AQCNanoPlot-report.html" in your 01-Nanoplot directory.
-It should look similar to the one I have generated [NPAlink](AQCNanoPlot-report.html).
+It should look similar to [the one](AQCNanoPlot-report.html) I have generated.
 When comparing to the NanoPlot report generated on raw sequencing reads, there is very small changes in our case.

 ---

 **4\.** Now that the raw sequencing data has gone through the quality control, we can start the assembly.
 There are many assembly packages designed for long noisy sequencing data.
-We are going to use one of them: Shasta, to generate the draft assembly.
-I am going to provide the script for running a second assembly package: Canu.
+We are going to use one of them: [Shasta](https://github.com/chanzuckerberg/shasta), to generate the draft assembly.
+I am going to provide the script for running a second assembly package: [Canu](https://canu.readthedocs.io/en/latest/).
 However, because it requires a very long time to run Canu, we are not going to actually run it.
-I will provide the assembly result that I generated using the script.
+I will provide the assembly result that I generated by Canu.
+Let's get [run_shasta.slurm](https://raw.githubusercontent.com/ucdavis-bioinformatics-training/2020-Genome_Assembly_Workshop/master/scripts/ONT/run_shasta.slurm).

     cp /share/workshop/genome_assembly/jli/Nanopore/scripts/run_shasta.slurm .